r4mp/coredns-proxmox/README.md

 ## Examples

-In this configuration, we very the certificate.
+In this configuration we limit the results to some interfaces

 ~~~ corefile
 . {